-Deciding to live in a shipping container unit is bold decision to downsize many things in your life.
+Deciding to live in a shipping container unit is a bold decision to downsize many things in your life.
 Less space in your home, a lower monthly payment on it (if any), smaller kitchen, smaller bedrooms, etc...
 But many people overlook the most important thing: the need for a shipping container foundation!

-This is one of the most critical steps in building your container home, because if you do not have a solid and sturdy foundation it can damage your new home and end up costing a lot more to repair it / rebuild the foundation correctly after the home has been placed on it.
+This is one of the most critical steps in building your container home, because if you do not have a solid and sturdy foundation it can damage your new home and end up costing a lot more to repair it or rebuild the foundation correctly after the home has been placed on it.

 Unlike a traditional home, which is typically built on a concrete slab, there are four types of foundations to choose from when prepping your Shipping Container Foundation.

 They are: Slab, Pier, Strip, and Pile Driven.
 Each has different applications and situations where one is more appropriate over another one.

 Factors include budget, structural requirements depending on the type of home, size, etc., local soil type, and local building codes and requirements.